RubyMoney/eu_central_bank/README.md

 eu_bank.exchange_with(Money.new(100, "CAD"), "USD") # Money.new(80, "USD")
 ```

 For performance reasons, you may prefer to read from a file instead.
 Furthermore, ECB publishes their rates daily.
 It makes sense to save the rates in a file to read from.
-It also adds an __update_at__ field so that you can manage the update.
+It also adds an `updated_at` field so that you can manage the update.

 ``` ruby
 # cached location